riceric22/riceric22.github.io/moml.md

 These topics will be accompanied with several examples demonstrating how these core techniques are used to prove fundamental results about machine learning algorithms.
 In particular, we will prove several hallmark theoretical results from machine learning: genearlization bounds that explain why learning from data works, representer theorems that identify what functions models can learn, and convergence rates that control how long it takes to learn models.

-**Grading**: There will be approximately 10 homeworks (estimated weekly) totaling 50% of your grade.
-There will also be 3 midterms at 15% each, one per focus area.
-5% for in-class participation.
+**Grading**: There will be 3 midterms at 15% each, one per focus area, and 5% for in-class participation.
+The remaining 50% comes from approximately 10 homeworks (estimated weekly).

-A template for your homework solutions can be found [here](https://www.overleaf.com/read/jpxqtspbpqdk).
-Homeworks are due a week after they are assigned.
+There will be homeworks, but how they are assessed and submitted is TBD and will be announced before the term begins.

 ### Schedule